UoB-COMSM0166/2025-group-21/README.md

 - **Wilcoxon Signed-Rank Test** — to evaluate the statistical significance of the evaluations

 #### Process
 These evaluations involved 10 participants, each trialing two difficulty modes.
-Initially, participants struggled to grasp the gameplay, prompting us to add a short live demonstration.
+(Kosch et al., 2023) Initially, participants struggled to grasp the gameplay, prompting us to add a short live demonstration.
 Participants then filled out the two questionnaires.

 ### Raw NASA TLX